jsalexan/clock/README.md

   <br><br>
   I changed a few things for my version.
 In order to address the jump by the second hand when it reaches the 12 position, I put in an if statement that removes the transition and re-assigns it in the next second.

   I also updated the CSS.
 I made my own cubic-bezier pattern that was more pleasing to my eyes.
 I slightly shortened the hour hand.
 Once I lowered the width, I needed to add in a left margin of equal percentage so it would remain in the correct place.
 Additionally, I made each hand a slightly different thickness.
 Then I added a new background image (from a movie I love) and changed the colors of the hands and clock border using colors in the image.
+Last, I added an ocarina to the center to cover the base of the hands and as a nod to the film plot.
   <br><br>
   Grab the course at [https://JavaScript30.com](https://JavaScript30.com)
   <br><br>